Q-Fever

 In natural herds, Coxiella burnetii circulates between wild mammals, birds, and ticks.
 Domestic and farm animals become infected through excreta containing the pathogen, such as aborted material or milk, but tick feces can also play a role.
 Coxiellen can be transmitted from animals to humans by direct contact or through the respiratory tract by inhalation of dust or droplets containing Coxiella.

-Q fever was first described in Queensland, Australia in 1937.
+Q fever was first described in 1937 in Queensland, Australia.
 The causative agent of Q fever is an obligate intracellular, pleomorphic gram-negative bacterium called Coxiella burnetii.
-The bacterium is highly resistant to chemical (e.g., formaldehyde) and physical agents (UV radiation, elevated temperature, desiccation).
-The ability to form permanent forms in the form of spores and the high resistance to desiccation allow it to survive outside organisms in dust, hay, wool, etc. for years.
+The bacterium is highly resistant to chemical (e.g. formaldehyde) and physical influences (UV radiation, increased temperature, dehydration).
+The ability to form permanent forms in the form of spores and the high resistance to desiccation enable it to survive for years outside organisms in dust, hay, wool, etc..

-Coxiellen occur in 3 different forms: small cells (small cell variant, SCV), which are highly infectious; large cells (large cell variant, LCV), which form in cell cultures and are less infectious; spore-like particles (SLP), which are infectious and very robust to environmental conditions (Gürtler et al. 2013).
+Coxiellae occur in 3 different forms: small cells (small cell variant, SCV), which are highly infectious; large cells (large cell variant, LCV), which develop in cell cultures and are less infectious; spore-like particles (SLP), which are infectious and very resistant to environmental influences (Gürtler et al. 2013).

-C. burnetii has a broad host range - predominantly infection has been diagnosed in sheep, goats, cattle, and wild ruminants.
-Course: mostly inapparent colonization of genitalia and udder, occurrence of herd-specific clustered abortions, postpartum behavior, udder inflammation.
-In addition, cats, dogs, rabbits, and birds may also be reservoir hosts.
+C. burnetii has a broad host spectrum - the infection has predominantly been diagnosed in sheep, goats, cattle and wild ruminants.
+Progression: mostly inapparent colonisation of genitalia and udder, occurrence of frequent abortions in herds, postpartum behaviour, udder inflammation.
+Cats, dogs, rabbits and birds can also be reservoir hosts.

 Transmission

-Coxiellen travel through the bloodstream to the uterus and mammary gland, where they can persist for a long time without the infected animal showing symptoms.
-During gravidity, the infection can be reactivated, and the uterus and mammary glands in particular can harbor the pathogen for years.
-Significant amounts of pathogen are produced and excreted in both organs.
-Coxiellen are also excreted intermittently with milk.
-Birth products (e.g., afterbirth, amniotic fluid, lochia) and the newborns contaminated with them are particularly highly infectious.
-Dried-up fruit skins left on pasture can result in contamination of the premises for months.
+Coxiellae reach the uterus and mammary gland via the bloodstream, where they can remain for a long time without the infected animal showing any symptoms.
+The infection can be reactivated during pregnancy, and the uterus and mammary glands in particular can harbour the pathogen for years.
+Both organs produce and excrete considerable quantities of pathogens.
+Coxiellae are also excreted intermittently with the milk.
+Birth products (e.g. afterbirth, amniotic fluid, lochia) and the newborns contaminated with them are highly infectious.
+Dried fruit skins that remain on the pasture can lead to months of contamination of the area.

 Transmission to humans

-Q fever can be transmitted from animals to humans by direct contact or via the respiratory tract by inhalation of dust or droplets containing Coxiella (= aerogenic transmission).
-Another route of infection for humans is transmission through tick feces, e.g. in sheep fleece.
-Occupational groups that come into contact with infected animals, such as farmers, veterinary staff, slaughterhouse staff, sheep herders, shearers, but also visitors to farms are at risk.
-Visitors to farms should therefore be prohibited from entering premises with infected animals to minimize the risk of inhaling infected dust.
-Dust containing C. burnetii can be carried by wind and endanger people at a distance of several kilometers.
-In this case, 1 to 10 coxiells already form a human infectious dose (HID) and are sufficient for infection.
+Q fever can be transmitted from animals to humans through direct contact or via the respiratory tract by inhalation of Coxiella-containing dust or droplets (= aerogenic transmission).
+Another route of infection for humans is transmission through tick faeces, e.g. in sheep fleece.
+Occupational groups that come into contact with infected animals, such as farmers, veterinary staff, slaughterhouse staff, shepherds, sheep shearers, but also visitors to farms are at risk.
+Visitors to farms should therefore be prohibited from entering premises with infected animals in order to minimise the risk of inhaling infected dust.
+Dust containing C. burnetii can be carried by the wind and endanger people several kilometres away.
+In this case, 1 to 10 coxiellae already form a human infectious dose (HID) and are sufficient for an infection.

-Coxiella burnetii has not only been found in herds affected by Q fever, but has also been detected in raw milk and raw milk products (e.g., soft cheese, butter) and in the muscle meat and organs of infected animals.
-The risk to humans of contracting the disease through a foodborne infection has been documented in individual cases; however, transmission through food plays a rather minor role in the incidence of infection.
+Coxiella burnetii has not only been found in herds affected by Q fever, but has also been detected in raw milk and raw milk products (e.g. soft cheese, butter) as well as in the muscle meat and organs of infected animals.
+The risk of humans contracting a food-borne infection has been documented in individual cases; however, food-borne transmission plays a minor role in the incidence of infection.
 For precautionary reasons, raw milk from infected herds should always be subjected to heat treatment; raw milk and raw milk products from C. burnetii-positive herds must not be sold to consumers.
-Pasteurization reliably destroys the pathogens.
+Pasteurisation reliably destroys the pathogens.

 Symptoms

-Infected animals usually have only subclinical disease.
-In sheep, goats, and cattle, infection causes abortions or the newborns are often weak and barely viable; in cattle in particular, coxials are also the cause of fertility problems.
+The infected animals are usually only subclinically ill.
+In sheep, goats and cattle, an infection causes abortions or the newborns are often weak and barely viable; in cattle in particular, coxiella is also the cause of fertility problems.

 Control

-Since it is a bacterial pathogen, treatment with antibiotics is generally possible.
-However, due to the long survival time of Coxiellen in the environment, the probability is very high that new infections of previously healthy animals will occur again and again.
+As it is a bacterial pathogen, treatment with antibiotics is generally possible.
+However, due to the long survival time of coxiellae in the environment, there is a very high probability that new infections of previously healthy animals will occur again and again.

-There is an approved vaccine for active immunization for cattle and goats, which can also be used for vaccination of sheep in Austria (Tierimpfstoff-Umwidmungsverordnung 2015).
-With vaccination, there is an opportunity to reduce the infection cycle and minimize the use of antibiotics in the long term.
+There is an approved vaccine for active immunisation for cattle, sheep and goats.
+Vaccination offers the possibility of reducing the infection cycle and minimising the use of antibiotics in the long term.

-Control of Q fever in livestock also focuses on preventive measures.
-A prerequisite for Q fever prevention and control measures is timely identification of infections.
-Some important recommendations for identifying Q fever outbreaks are to look for the possible sources of infection, the presence of lambing/calving, examination for tick infestation (tick feces in the fleece - dark discoloration in deeper fleece, skin is inflammatory changed or encrusted, charcoal dust-like particles are present in the densely wooly region between the head, neck and withers) and serological and molecular biological examinations to clarify the infection event; immunohistochemical procedures and microbiological examinations.
+The control of Q fever in livestock also focuses on preventive measures.
+A prerequisite for measures to prevent and control Q fever is the timely identification of infections.
+Some important recommendations for the identification of Q fever outbreaks are the search for possible sources of infection, the occurrence of lambing/calving, examinations for tick infestation (tick faeces in the fleece - dark discolouration in the deeper fleece, skin is inflamed or encrusted at the tick bite sites, charcoal stains on the skin, etc.). encrusted, coal dust-like particles are present in the densely furred region between the head, neck and withers) and serological and molecular biological examinations to clarify the infection process; immunohistochemical procedures and microbiological examinations.

 Measures to reduce the spread of the pathogen:

-• Checking new purchases for the presence of coxial infection.
+- Checking new purchases for the presence of coxiella infection

-• Move the pregnant animals to the barn for lambing or calving: lambing or calving should take place in closed barns at a sufficient distance from residential areas.
+- Moving the pregnant animals into the barn for lambing or calving: lambing or calving should take place in barns that are as enclosed as possible and at a sufficient distance from residential buildings

-• Disposal of afterbirths: contamination of the environment with birth products from infected animals should be minimized to prevent airborne transmission of the pathogens.
+- Removal of afterbirths: Contamination of the environment with birth products from infected animals should be minimised in order to prevent airborne transmission of the pathogens.
 Afterbirths and stillbirths should be collected in closed, liquid-impermeable containers and disposed of properly.
-The containers must then be properly disinfected
+The containers must then be professionally disinfected

-• Professional disinfection of the stalls and equipment affected by the infection.
-Regular cleaning of the stables should not be carried out with high-pressure jets or steam jets in the first phase, as in this case the spread of pathogens is promoted by aerosols
+- Professional disinfection of the stables and equipment affected by the infection.
+Regular cleaning of the stables should not be carried out with a high-pressure jet or steam jet in the first phase, as this promotes the spread of pathogens through aerosols

-• Dogs and cats should stay away from the stables with infected animals
+- Dogs and cats should be kept away from stables with infected animals

-• Do not spread contaminated bedding as well as manure from stables affected by the infection on agricultural land.
+- Do not spread contaminated bedding or manure from stables affected by the infection on agricultural land.
 Spores can be spread over long distances

-• Controlled acaricide treatment of the herd.
-Tick control in affected herds annually at the beginning of the tick season can substantially reduce pathogen spread if ticks play a role in transmission
+- Controlled acaricide treatment of the herd.
+Tick control in the affected herds every year at the beginning of the tick season can significantly reduce the spread of the pathogen if ticks play a role in transmission

-• Persons who are in barns with infected animals for shearing or other activities should follow standard hygiene procedures (e.g., wash hands several times, wear protective gloves, own work clothes) and wear protective masks.
-Indoor shearing.
+- Persons who are in stables with infected animals for shearing or other activities should observe the usual hygiene regulations (e.g. washing hands several times, protective gloves, own work clothing) and wear protective masks.
+Shearing in closed rooms.
 Disposal of contaminated wool

 Diagnostic